jcgarcia/bedtimeblog/README.md

 - This repository is public.
 All code, documentation, and configuration here must be safe for public view.
 - All secrets (API keys, DB credentials, etc.) and any files containing secrets (such as `.env` files) **must be included in `.gitignore` and never pushed**.
-- The `code/` directory may be a symlink in some setups, but all code in this repository is public and must not contain sensitive data.
+- All code in this repository is public and must not contain sensitive data.

 ## Branches & Environments